PsCustomObject/Power-QrCodeGenerator/README.md

-# New-QrCode
+# Power-QrCodeGenerator

 Simple module used to generate QR Codes within PowerShell using **[QRCoder Assembly](https://github.com/codebude/QRCoder/Wiki)**.
 All credits to original author(s).

 ## Supported payloads

-**QrCodeGenerator** supports all *paylods* supported by original assembly which are described [here](https://github.com/codebude/QRCoder/wiki/Advanced-usage---Payload-generators)
+**Power-QrCodeGenerator** supports all *paylods* supported by original assembly which are described [here](https://github.com/codebude/QRCoder/wiki/Advanced-usage---Payload-generators).

 ## How to use